abdelkoudos/Serial-OCR/README.md

 1. **Data Preprocessing:**
    - Cleaned data by removing improperly formatted labels (non-alphanumeric characters or labels not of length 9).
-   - Split the dataset into training, testing, and validation sets.
+   - Split the dataset into training, validation, and testing sets.

 2. **Noise Reduction:**
-   - Preprocessed images using **Wavelet Denoising** and **Adaptive Thresholding**.
+   - Preprocessed images using **Wavelet Denoising** and **Adaptive Thresholding** for enhancment.
    - Optimized parameters through grid search on the training set to improve image quality.

 3. **Image Segmentation:**